Erick Lindgren: Poker career

 In January 2007, Lindgren won A$1 million after beating 17 other players in the $100,000 buy-in Hold'em event at the Aussie Millions.

-Lindgren is the author of the book, "World Poker Tour: Making the Final Table", which covers strategy for poker tournaments.
+Lindgren is the author of the book, World Poker Tour: Making the Final Table, which covers strategy for poker tournaments.

 Both the first name 'Erick' and the family name 'Lindgren' are Swedish names, representative of his Swedish ancestry.

 He is a former member of "Team Full Tilt" at Full Tilt Poker.
 In February 2008, Lindgren hosted "FTOPS Event #9", part of Full Tilt's series of large buy-in tournaments.
 The tournament had over 5,600 entrants, and had a prize pool of over $1.65 million.
 Lindgren won the tournament becoming the first Full Tilt pro to win an FTOPS event that they hosted.
 He took home over $291,000.

-As of September 2012, according to Howard Lederer's interview, Lindgren has a loan of $4,000,000 to FullTilt.

 On June 27, 2007, Lindgren won a $350,000 prop bet with Gavin Smith, Phil Ivey and others.
 To win the bet, Erick had to play four consecutive rounds of golf at Las Vegas' "Bear's Best" golf course between sunrise and sunset.
 He had to carry his own bags and shoot under 100 in each of the four rounds.
 Temperatures reached 106 degrees and symptoms of heat exhaustion set in, but Erick won the bet.
 He said on a PokerListings interview that he lost 12 pounds during the bet.